noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

 modeling languages and their syntax

 - heavy focus on UML
-- however im not a big fan of OOP, so even the UML is system-level focused
+- however im not a big fan of OOP, so
+  - the UML is system-level focused
+  - im more interested in component-based development (CBD)

-- bookmark: object diagram
+- bookmark: component diagram

 ## links